pooja2207/Gestell-/README.md

 # Gestell-

 *You can see the screenshots folder there
-*I have crated two folder over there.
+*I have created two folder over there.
 First one for Frontend => I have used Angular 8here Second one for Backend => I have used Laravel 8 here *For Frontend code